 You can start off with a gamified quiz and once that kicks off, you can proceed to game-based learning and gamified learning paths next.
 It may take some time for you to figure out what route works best for your learners but as long as you’ve identified the objective and are developing the experience around it, the effort will pay off in spades.

 With the growing popularity of e-learning, you have to stay agile and adapt to the changing landscape of learning.
-Practicing and adopting these new training tools will help you create material that engages learners in a time where keeping their attention is more difficult than ever.
+Practicing and adopting these new training tools will help you create material that engages learners at a time when keeping their attention is more difficult than ever.